guyroyse/bertha/sketch/README.md

 -----

 An Arduino must be plugged into the development machine in order to run the tests as the tests run against the hardware.
+Also, pins 12 & 13 should be connected to each other with a short piece of wire.

 The Arduino IDE must be installed.
 Go to http://arduino.cc to download and install it.